I bought a couple of Alesis Picoverbs on Ebay for peanuts with the intention of using them in my modular.

 B).
 Add offset to set minimum desired clock frequency

 The most difficult thing was effective voltage scaling.
 The solution I went with is a bodge, everything else I tried (biased op amp, etc) had unintended side effects like a small window of effective range with large dead spots either side.
 This isn’t elegant but it works in this application.
 The Picoverb’s functioning clock range is relatively narrow compared to some of the old ’80s and ’90s processors.

 There is a small problem with mains hum/ground loop, which is almost certainly due to my lack of breadboard planning and shielded cable for ins/outs.
-I’ll make a small SMD PCB for both Picoverbs (it’s basically the LTC, a couple of trimpots, Euro power filtering and header, and a single TL074).
+I aim to make a small SMD PCB for both Picoverbs (it’s basically the LTC, a couple of trimpots, Euro power filtering and header, and a single TL074).
 In fact, a TL072 might be better using a transistor for the LED buffer as there’s one of the four op amps unused.
-I’ll retrofit this one, maybe adding something to stop drastic jumps in clock speed.
+I’ll retrofit this one, hopefully adding something to stop drastic jumps in clock speed.